-[T]he tribunal may, upon application, require one party to make available to another party documents in the party's possession, not otherwise available to the party seeking the documents, that are reasonably believed to exist and to be relevant and material to the outcome of the case.
+party seeking the documents, that are reasonably believed to exist and to be relevant and material to the outcome of the case.
 Requests for documents shall contain a description of specific documents or classes of documents, along with an explanation of their relevance and materiality to the outcome of the case.
+95

-The ICDR Guidelines also establish that "[d]epositions, interrogatories, and requests to admit, as developed in American court procedures, are generally not appropriate procedures for obtaining information in international arbitration."98
+The ICDR Guidelines also establish that "[d]epositions, interrogatories, and requests to admit, as developed in American court procedures, are generally not appropriate procedures for obtaining information in international arbitration."